hassan-2040/teamway_demo_quiz/README.md

     - Confirmation, success and failure snack bars.
 - App Router gives an initial route and a function to navigate as needed throughout the app life cycle.
 - Constants.dart contains all the constants used within the app, including enums.
 - Helper functions are extra functions that help with various logical flows.

+#### Note
+It was mentioned in the assignment that integrating unit tests is a plus.
+While I do understand the theory and usage of tests in Flutter, I have not yet come around to implementing them in production apps.
+This is why I did not implement them in this app as of yet.
+This is next in my to-do list.